JUnelus/Real-Time-FIX-Trade-Ingestion-and-Monitoring-System/README.md

 ### Daily Automated Execution (GitHub Actions)
 - No setup needed if you push to GitHub
 - Actions run automatically on schedule
-- Check Actions tab for status
+- Check the Actions tab for status
 - Download artifacts from workflow runs

 ---